Kladovo transport: Escape

 A few weeks before the German invasion of Yugoslavia, a small part of the refugees had certificates of Youth Aliya, the Zionist women's organization WIZO, and about 50 individual certificates.
 Among the about 200 to 280 people (the exact number is not known) were mostly young people aged 15 to 17 years, some younger children and girls who had already crossed the age limit of Youth Aliya, some adult caregivers of youth groups, and a few elderly had vouched for the relatives.
+One of the rescued youngsters, Ernest Löhner, was appointed as a leader of the group.
 They got Yugoslav interim passports issued, and had to get visas for Greece, Turkey and Syria.
 Young people were newly clothed by WIZO and were provided with food and other things necessary for the journey.

 Beginning March 16, they traveled in groups of 30 to 50 persons in succession.
 The journey of the last group threatened to collapse, as all railcars required for mobilization of troops in Yugoslavia; finally, they were able to leave.
 In the stations along the route, there were Jews who had learned of their passing, and supplied them with food and drinks.
 Because of bombing of the tracks in Greece and alarms, the journey to Istanbul by train took one week.
 In Istanbul, the group met in a hotel, and continued the journey by train to the Syrian city of Aleppo to Beirut.
 In Rosh Hanikra grottoes they reached the Palestinian border.
 After a stay in a detention camp of the British military, they were distributed to various settlements in the country, mostly kibbutzim, or they moved to relatives already living in the country.
-One of the rescued youngsters, Ernest Löhner returned later with the Hagana to Yugoslavia, and fought as Parachute liaison officer in Tito's headquarters, then he rose in the Israeli army to the rank of general.
+Ernest Löhner returned later with the Hagana to Yugoslavia, and fought as Parachute liaison officer in Tito's headquarters, then he rose in the Israeli army to the rank of general.